allardjun/MCSBBootcampDry/Day 1/figure_caption_exercise/figure2.md

 ![B](Fig2B.png "Panel B")

-Figure 2: ??? controls
+Figure 2: 10 controls
-???
+samples
-of ???
+of unknown stuff
-in the ??? system.
+in the some system.
-In panel A, we show the response of ???
+In panel A, we show the response of 10
-, in units of ???
+, in units of mg/L
-/???,
+/humans,
 as ??? increases.
 Several values of ??? are shown.
 Using ???
-allows us to infer ???
-from observations of ???
+allows us to infer the outcome from observations of ??? in ???.
-in ???.
 In panel B, we compare the resulting estimations of ???